Martin Luther King Day is observed on the third Monday of January every year in the US.

 - In 1959, King published a short book “The Measure of A Man”.

 - King and his followers traveled to India In February 1959, met prime minister Jawaharlal Nehru and had a discussion with the followers of Mahatma Gandhi, who realized the importance of the Gandhian concept of peaceful noncompliance.

 Facts – Timeline From 1960 – 1964:

 - January 30, 1961, Dexter Scott born, the third child and second son of King.

-- On December 16, 1961, King was arrested when he participated in Albany Movement.
+- On December 16, 1961, King was arrested when he participated in the Albany Movement.

-- On July 1962, King arrested with an option of 178$ fine on 45 days jail.
+- In July 1962, King arrested with an option of 178$ fine on 45 days jail.
 King chose to go to jail and refused bail.
 Police chief discreetly arranged bail.

-- In 1962, King and Gandhi society formed a documentation call to President Robert Kennedy to issue an executive order to free all from the slavery.
+- In 1962, King and Gandhi’s society formed a documentation call to President Robert Kennedy to issue an executive order to free all from slavery.

 - March 28, 1963, Bernice King, the fourth and last children of Martin Luther King born.